Trust & Security

 - Displaying comments and feedback ratings left by previous lenders on entrepreneurs' loan profile pages.

 - Notifying and requesting mediation from local references, volunteer mentors, or leaders in the entrepreneur's community in the event of default.

 That said, it's important to understand that Zidisha is a purely online service without local offices or loan officers.
 Our organization is responsible only for maintaining the Zidisha website as a platform for the transactions that take place between its members, and it is up to the lenders, not Zidisha, to determine if a business is viable and worthy of being funded.

-To keep our service affordable, we do not undertake many of the activities that are performed by traditional banks and microfinance institutions, including:
+To keep our service affordable, we do not undertake some activities that are performed by traditional banks and microfinance institutions, including:

 - Fact-checking or guarantees that the information provided by entrepreneurs is accurate.

 - Physical visits to entrepreneurs.
-Local volunteers may optionally visit entrepreneurs, but this is not guaranteed or required.
+International interns or local volunteer mentors may optionally visit entrepreneurs, but this is not guaranteed or required.

 - Verification and reporting to lenders of how loan funds have been spent.

-- Repayment enforcement, guarantees or providing reports of collection efforts to lenders.
+- Repayment guarantees or providing individual reports of collection efforts.